 How to track sleep on a smartwatch or fitness tracker

-Sleep-tracking is gaining in popularity, and a fitness tracker or smartwatch with sleep tracking can offer valuable data to help you optimise your routine.
+Sleep-tracking is becoming ever more popular, and a fitness tracker or smartwatch with sleep tracking can offer valuable data to help you optimise your routine.

-We explain what to do with this data to get a better night's sleep, how apps can help, and offer tips on how to improve your sleep.
+We explain what to do with this data to get a better night's sleep, how apps can help, and how to improve your sleep.

 Why is sleep important?

 Many of us routinely skimp on sleep – in fact, two thirds of adults throughout developed nations get less than eight hours sleep a night.

 You probably don't realise how sleep-deprived you are if you start each day with a strong coffee.
 Caffeine blocks sleepiness signals, artificially making you feel more alert.